wolfgang083198/Prework-study-guide/README.md

 ## Description

 As I created this Prework-Study-Guide-Webpage I had a lot of thoughts that were motivating me.
 My main motivation for this webpage was "career change"!
-I new I was going to have to really focus and dial in on taking good notes in order to complete this webpage.
-I created this project because I want a SOLID study guide while I am going through the bootcamp and I want whoever else that has access to have accurate and helpful information.
+I knew I was going to have to really focus and dial in on taking good notes in order to complete this webpage.
+I created this project because I want a SOLID study guide while I am going through the bootcamp.
+I want whoever else that has access, to have accurate and helpful information.
 So if you're going to take the KU bootcamp for coding I would recommend this webpage.
-During the creation of this wepage I have learned that that it takes a lot of time and true full focus in order to come up with the right information and knowing that I have done good research I hope that this page keeps others from having to dig so deep!
+During the creation of this wepage I have learned that that it takes a lot of time, and true full focus in order to come up with the right information and knowing that I have done good research I hope that this page keeps others from having to dig so deep!

 ## Installation